lfkwtz/react-native-ruler/README.md

 <RNRuler />;
 ```

--   Tap the bottom right corner of the ruler to swap between axis
+-   Tap the bottom right corner of the ruler (or two-finger tap the bar) to swap between axis

 ## License